The Magnaphone

 Left: The second page of the Magnaphone article: 1912

 At top left is the reference to water-cooled gramophone pickups, though they are described as 'transmitters'.
 The writer seems a bit confused because the water was for cooling, while the steam jacket on a steam engine cylinder is there to keep it hot, and so improve its efficiency.
+The need for cooling suggests that the gramophone pickups worked on the same principle as a carbon microphone; it would have to generate a hefty signal to drive 100 subscriber lines, and so a big current had to flow through it.
 The signal from the 'transmitters' was almost certainly passed through step-up transformers to match the impedance of the lines.

 There is a Wikipedia page on the system, which it calls the Tel-Musici system; no technical information is given.
-Where that name came from is currently unknown; it does not appear in the Popular Electricity article, and Googling yields nothing.
+Where that name came from is currently unknown; it does not appear in the Popular Electricity article, and Googling has so far yielded nothing.
+The Wikipedia page says that 'Magnaphone' was actually the name given to the special loudspeakers used by subscribers.

 Source: Popular Electricity, Dec 1912